Counting Triangles in Large Graphs on GPU: Implementation

 \subsubsection{Unzipping Edges.}

 \emph{CountTriangles} kernel runs $13\%$ to $32\%$ faster when the \emph{edge array} is given as a structure of arrays.
-Conversion from an array of structures is very fast, usually takes less than 20 milliseconds.
+Conversion from an array of structures to a structure of arrays is very fast, i.e. it takes less than $30$ milliseconds for all the graphs we used in our experiments, largest of them having more than $200$ million edges.